scraed/CharacteristicGuidanceWebUI/README.md

 ![1girl, kimono](https://scraed.github.io/CharacteristicGuidance/static/images/1girl%20kimono.jpg?raw=true)

 For more information and previews, please visit our project website: [Characteristic Guidance Project Website](https://scraed.github.io/CharacteristicGuidance/).

+Q&A: What's the difference with dynamic thresholding?

+- **Characteristic Guidance**: Corrects latents at the given CFG scale.
+- **Dynamical Thresholding**: Rescales quantiles of latents to mimic lower CFG scales.

 ## Prerequisites
 Before installing and using the Characteristic Guidance Web UI, ensure that you have the following prerequisites met: